 One of the most controversial propositions on the ballot this year was Prop.
 19- also known as the "Regulate, Control and Tax Cannabis Act of 2010."
 If it were approved, it would have legalized various marijuana activities in California, allowing local governments to impose and collect on marijuana-related fees and taxes.
 Prop.
-19 was voted against by a close margin of 54 percent to 46 percent.
+19 was voted against by a close margin of 54 percent to party has not made such a seismic shift since 1938.
+Republicans and Democrats disagree on the meaning of the intense swing toward more conservative politicians.